ahmabboud/nssf-lawyer-langchain/README.md

 [another supported vector store](https://js.langchain.com/docs/integrations/vectorstores) if preferred by changing the code under `app/api/retrieval/ingest/route.ts`, `app/api/chat/retrieval/route.ts`, and `app/api/chat/retrieval_agents/route.ts`.

+For Supabase, we've included SQL setup scripts in the `db/supabase` directory to make the setup process easier:
+1. Run the scripts in the SQL editor of your Supabase project in numerical order
-For Supabase, follow [these instructions](https://js.langchain.com/docs/integrations/vectorstores/supabase) to set up your database, then get your database URL and private key and paste them into `.env.local`.
+2. Get your database URL and service role key and paste them into `.env.local`

+See the [Supabase setup guide](/db/supabase/README.md) for detailed instructions.

 You can then switch to the `Retrieval` and `Retrieval Agent` examples.
 The default document text is pulled from the LangChain.js retrieval use case docs, but you can change them to whatever text you'd like.